FetchWeb/Email/README.md

 # Mail
-A Simple Go Email API
+A Simple Email API Written in Go